Category: EasternLoop2016

 Hey Guys!!
 We spent two weeks in the Charleston, SC area!

 One of our favorite things to do is go check out a beach in the area!
 We happened to make it to the Kiawah Beachwalker Park on the last warm day during our stay.
 It was a fantastic day with temps in the low 80s!
-We collect a little sand and some shells from each beach we visit.
+We’ve collected a little sand and some shells from each beach we’ve visited from the start of our adventures.
+One day, we’ll have to get them all out and display them!

-We stayed until the park started closing and it got a little too cool for our taste.
+We stayed until the park started closing and it got a little too cool for us.
+We had the beach almost to ourselves!
+It really was a great day!

 This is as close as we got to Fort Sumter.
 While it is a part of the National Park System, a private ferry ticket is required to reach it.
 We can’t always do everything in a city we want to.
 Since we’re not technically on vacation, we have to pick and choose keeping in mind the cities to come and what those offer, as well.